obonaventure/cnp3/book/network/network.rst

 In the scenario above, router `R2` needs to be able to forward a packet towards any destination in the `12.0.0.0/8` prefix inside `AS30`.
 Such a packet would need to be forwarded by router `R5` since this router resides on the path between `R2` and its BGP nexthop attached to `R4`.
 Two solutions can be used to ensure that `R2` will be able to forward such interdomain packets :

  - enable BGP on router `R5` and include this router in the `iBGP` full-mesh.
 Two iBGP sessions would be added in the figure above : `R2-R5` and `R4-R5`.
 This solution works and is used by many ASes.
 However, it forces all routers to have enough resources (CPU and memory) to run BGP and maintain a large forwarding table
- - encapsulate the interdomain packets sent through the AS so that router `R5` never forward a packet whose destination is outside the local AS.
+ - encapsulate the interdomain packets sent through the AS so that router `R5` never needs to forward a packet whose destination is outside the local AS.
 Different encapsulation mechanisms exist.
-MultiProtocol Label Switching (MPLS) :rfc:`3031` and the Layer 2 Tunneling Protocol (L2TP) :rfc:`3931` are frequently used in large domains, but a detailed explanation of these techniques is outside the scope of this introduction.
+MultiProtocol Label Switching (MPLS) :rfc:`3031` and the Layer 2 Tunneling Protocol (L2TP) :rfc:`3931` are frequently used in large domains, but a detailed explanation of these techniques is outside the scope of this section.
 The simplest encapsulation scheme to understand is in IP in IP defined in :rfc:`2003`.
 This encapsulation scheme places an IP packet (called the inner packet), including its payload, as the payload of a larger IP packet (called the outer packet).
 It can be used by border routers to forward packets via routers that do not maintain a BGP routing table.
 For example, in the figure above, if router `R2` needs to forward a packet towards destination `12.0.0.1`, it can add at the front of this packet an IPv4 header whose source address is set to one of its IPv4 addresses and whose destination address is one of the IPv4 addresses of `R4`.
 The `Protocol` field of the IP header is set to `4` to indicate that it contains an IPv4 packet.
-The packet will be forwarded by `R5` to `R4`.
-Upon reception of the packet, `R4` will remove the outer header and consult its forwarding table to forward the packet towards `R3`.
+The packet will be forwarded by `R5` to `R4` based on the forwarding table that it built thanks to its intradomain routing table.
+Upon reception of the packet, `R4` will remove the outer header and consult its (BGP) forwarding table to forward the packet towards `R3`.

 .. index:: BGP decision process

 The BGP decision process
 ........................

-Besides the import and export filters, a key difference between BGP and the intradomain routing protocols is that each domain can define is own ranking algorithm to determine which routes is preferred when several routes have been learned towards the same prefix.
+Besides the import and export filters, a key difference between BGP and the intradomain routing protocols is that each domain can define is own ranking algorithm to determine which route is chosen to forward packets when several routes have been learned towards the same prefix.
 This ranking depends on several BGP attributes that can be attached to a BGP route.

 .. index:: BGP local-preference

 The first BGP attribute that is used to rank BGP routes is the `local-preference` (local-pref) attribute.
-This attribute is an unsigned integer that is attached to each BGP route received over an eBGP by the associated import filter.
+This attribute is an unsigned integer that is attached to each BGP route received over an eBGP session by the associated import filter.

-When comparing routes towards the same destination prefix, a BGP router always prefer the routes with the highest `local-pref`.
+When comparing routes towards the same destination prefix, a BGP router always prefers the routes with the highest `local-pref`.
 If the BGP router knows several routes with the same `local-pref`, it will prefer among the routes having this `local-pref` the ones with the shortest AS-Path.

 The `local-pref` attribute is often used to prefer some routes over others.
-This attribute is always present inside `BGP Updates` exchanged over `iBGP sessions, but never present in the messages exchanged over `eBGP sessions`.
+This attribute is always present inside `BGP Updates` exchanged over `iBGP sessions`, but never present in the messages exchanged over `eBGP sessions`.

 A common utilisation of `local-pref` is to support backup links.
 Consider the situation depicted in the figure below. `AS1` would like to always use the high bandwidth link to send an receive packets via `AS2` and only use the backup link upon failure of the primary one.